 The United States imposed tariffs on billions of dollars of products from China, the European Union, Canada, Mexico and other major trading partners.
 They retaliated.

 Imposing tariffs is supposed to make domestic products cheaper than imported ones, and encourage consumers to buy them.

-Yet only 6 percent of $250 billion in Chinese exports subject to U.S. tariffs will benefit American firms, according to UNCTAD’s estimates.
-Conversely, only about 5 percent of $85 billion in U.S. exports subject to China’s tariffs will benefit Chinese firms, it said.
+Yet only 6% of US$250 billion in Chinese exports subject to U.S. tariffs will benefit American firms, according to UNCTAD's estimates.
+Conversely, only about 5% of US$85 billion in U.S. exports subject to China's tariffs will benefit Chinese firms, it said.

-The report also said the trade wars will further harm the pace of economic growth globally, which the International Monetary Fund said is expected to slow to 3.5 percent due to rising trade tensions and U.S. interest rates.
+The report also said the trade wars will further harm the pace of economic growth globally, which the International Monetary Fund said is expected to slow to 3.5% due to rising trade tensions and U.S. interest rates.

-IMF’s forecast is down from the 3.7 percent growth rate from last year that had been expected to continue in 2019.
-That was partly based on an unchanged outlook for U.S. growth of 2.5 percent this year but expectations for just 1.6 percent growth in the EU’s 19 member nations that use euros, down from the previous forecast of 1.8 percent.
+IMF’s forecast is down from the 3.7% growth rate from last year that had been expected to continue in 2019.
+That was partly based on an unchanged outlook for U.S. growth of 2.5% this year but expectations for just 1.6% growth in the EU’s 19 member nations that use euros, down from the previous forecast of 1.8%.